DustCar/Unreal-Gaming-Programming-Notes/README.md

 An important function that is useful for obtaining the rotation of a player's camera aim is the `Get Base Aim Rotation` function node which takes in an _APawn*_ and returns a _Rotator_ value.
 If the Pawn has a controller, this function automatically returns a rotator pointing to where the player's camera is looking, if its player controlled, or where the Pawn rotation is facing if it is an AI.

+### Animation State Machine
+A system that consists of states and transitions that play animations depending on what state the character is currently in (i.e. walking, running, jumping).
+ASMs are very powerful when it comes to blending together complex animations.

+To create a new ASM, right click in the Anim Graph and find "State Machine".
+This will create a new variable on the left "My Blueprint" tab, underneath the "Animation Graphs" row.

+In an ASM, there will be an bare graph with only an "Entry" node that signals where the ASM will start from.
+Here is where you can create **States** and connect them to each other.
+When connecting a State to another State, a **Transition** is created.
+Double-clicking on a _State_ or _Transition_ opens up a new graph for each item.

+**States:**
+- The main area where you will be placing Animations and Blend Spaces that plays during a specific movement state.
+- Outputs an Animation Pose like the Anim graph.

+**Transitions:**
+- A node that holds logic that determines if one state is going to another.
+- Requires a boolean as output.

+General tips:
+- When wanting to transition to another state w/o a bool but instead with the ending of an animation, clicking on a transition node should show an option under the "Transition" tab called `Automatic Rule Based on Sequence Player in State`.
+This will do a crossfade into the next state.
+- It is possible to nest State Machines, so if there are any animations that are being blended by bool then it might be good to use state machines instead.

 ## Blueprints Tips and Tricks
 - For node connection management, you can add "Reroute Nodes" from the node menu when Right-Clicking.
 - To disconnect a node connection, hold **Ctrl** and **Left-Click** the wire.